 We may earn money or products from the companies mentioned in this post.

 This is our family’s experience following a gluten and dairy free diet and how it imapacts our daughter’s autism.

-I want to go on record saying that for us, this is a lifestyle choice — Nats does not have a Celiac or other diagnosed condition.
+I want to go on record saying that for us, this is a lifestyle choice — our kiddo does not have a Celiac or other diagnosed allergy condition.
 She won’t need the aid of an Epi-pen should she consume gluten and dairy.
 She will, however, be doubled over with stomach pain, and we do notice behavior changes (not the good kind) when she eats foods with gluten or dairy.

 Reading about the gluten free and dairy free diet, it seemed that many special needs parents who have kids on the Autism Spectrum, those with allergies, ADHD — all saw improvements when removing dairy and gluten.
 Here’s a blog post that talks about the benefits, and the gut-brain connection.
 Conversely, many professionals tell a more cautionary tale, recommending nutritionist consultation.
 They are quick to note that the research doesn’t support that this diet has any proven benefit.

 Why we tried it